Top Ranked American Tennis Player Coco Gauff Gifts UNCF $150,000

 Gauff has a career-high ranking of world No. 2 in singles and of world No. 1 in doubles by the WTA.
 Gauff has won eleven career singles titles, including two majors at the 2023 US Open and 2025 French Open, as well as the 2024 WTA Finals.
 She has also won ten doubles titles including the 2024 French Open.

-For more information about UNCF and how to support its mission, please visit USPS.org.
+For more information about UNCF and how to support its mission, please visit UNCF.org.

 About UNCF